 Preparation Prior To Treatment

 The cleaner the infested areas the better chance of success any treatment will have.
-Clean under and in cookers, fridges etc. All areas up and down (cockroaches can climb) need to be cleaned and de greased thoroughly.
-Contact you neighbors or any building connected to yours to see if they have a problem.
+Clean under and in cookers, fridges, etc. All areas up and down (cockroaches can climb) need to be cleaned and degreased thoroughly.
+Contact your neighbors or any building connected to yours to see if they have a problem.
 Treatments of large communal type buildings will only work if the whole building is treated at the same time.

 The cockroach infestation will have been baited using a bait called Advion Cockroach Gel Bait which contains Indoxacarb or treated with one of the following insecticide sprays: Effect Microtech CS’* which contains Lambdacyhalothrin, Ficam W which contains 80% Bendiocarb w/w or K-Othrine which contains Deltamethrin.
-Also a powder might be used called Ficam D*.
+Also, a powder might be used called Ficam D*.
 This contains an insecticide in a dust formulation @ 1% w/w Bendiocarb.
-All insecticides are biodegradable, almost odourless, non tainting & do not corrode or stain.
+All insecticides are biodegradable, almost odourless, non-tainting and do not corrode or stain.

 What Do I Do Afterwards?

-We can guarantee cockroach treatments but only in detached buildings that have been treated in their entirety, flats, terraced houses & multi occupancy buildings cannot be guaranteed as there is a probability that cockroaches may spread from adjoining premises.
+We can guarantee cockroach treatments but only in detached buildings that have been treated in their entirety, flats, terraced houses and multi-occupancy buildings cannot be guaranteed as there is a probability that cockroaches may spread from adjoining premises.
 This may take weeks, months or years depending on circumstances.